 Australian Business Securitisation Fund

-The enabling legislation for the ABSF, the Australian Business Securitisation Fund Act, received Royal Assent on 5 April 2019.
+The Australian Business Securitisation Fund (ABSF) Act 2019 received royal assent on 5 April 2019.